GTK-lab/nextflow-awsbatch/README.md

 }
 ```

-You should have a nextflow script which looks like [hba-docker.nf](./hba-docker.nf).
+This should result in a modified nextflow script which looks like [hba-docker.nf](./hba-docker.nf).

-And also create a new file, [nextflow.config](./nextflow.config) which looks like:
+Secondly, we need to specify a *profile* via a [configuration file](https://www.nextflow.io/docs/latest/config.html).
+Create a new file `nextflow.config`, and define a new profile `docker` which sets the `enabled` property of the `docker` scope to `true`.

 ```groovy
 profiles {